What is Good Pile Height For Carpets

 Typically, the rule of thumb is that the thicker the carpet and rugs, the lower the durability.
 The shorter the pile, the more footfall it can endure.
 When it comes to making a big purchase, the practicalities of a rug have to be the number one factor to consider.

-After all, you wouldn't want to make the mistake of choosing thick piles like shags – that's highly difficult to clean – for your hallway.
+After all, you wouldn't want to make the mistake of choosing thick piles like shags – that are highly difficult to clean – for your hallway.
 While shag rugs are high on the luxury and comfort front, they go best in low foot traffic areas to avoid dirt accumulation and over time, irreparable wear and tear.

 Practicality must lead the conversation when it comes to finding the right rug pile height for your home.